Greetings, and welcome to my review of Easy Cash Club, my young apprentice!

 #1: Testimonials Are as Fake as Barbie

-As with all fast and easy wealth garbage, there’s a bunch of testimonials from guys n’ gals who are apparently raking in $1,000s from ‘ECC’ in just weeks.
+As with all fast and easy wealth garbage, there’s a bunch of testimonials from guys n’ gals who are apparently raking $1,000s in just weeks.

-But if you know how to dig up dirt on these folks using the web, you’ll discover they’re nothing but paid actors and stock images used to take you for a fool.
+But if you know how to dig up dirt on these folks using the web, you’ll discover they’re nothing but paid actors and stock images.

 For example; meet “Julie” who’s made just shy of $5K using ‘ECC’.